kugurerdem/rugu.dev/content/blog/switching_to_archlinux.md

 consultant, after all) as many questions as I could and focused on the resources he suggested and the technologies he used.

-The inspiration from this hacker guy, combined with the very precious helps of a friend of mine who had a strong interest in operating systems (he uses Arch in Qubes OS btw), being libre, and having control over his computer, led me to switch to Arch Linux.
+The inspiration from this hacker guy, combined with the very precious help from a friend of mine who had a strong interest in operating systems (he uses Arch in Qubes OS btw), being libre, and having control over his computer, led me to switch to Arch Linux.
 I have also benefited a lot from discussions on hackernews and from youtubers like Luke Smith which I also heard from the Qubes OS friend